Bayakala/FunDA/README.md

 aqmrStream is a data source with rows to be aggregated.

 ### Parallel Processing
 FunDA captures parallel processing abilities through fs2's non-deterministic streaming features.
-There are two areas we could apply FunDA's parallel processing abilities:
+There are two areas we could apply FunDA's parallelism:

  * parallel loading multiple sources